Sukhothai script

 The Sukhothai script, also known as the proto-Thai script and Ram Khamhaeng alphabet, is a Brahmic script which originated in the Sukhothai Kingdom.
-The script is found on the Ram Khamhaeng Inscription and the Lö Thai inscription.
+The script is found on the Ram Khamhaeng Inscription and the Lö Thai Inscription.

 History

 Origin

 The Sukhothai script was based on a cursive form of Khmer script, which was formed by dissections, truncations and removal of flourishes from the original Khmer script.
 Scholar Michel Ferlus has demonstrated that certain peculiarities of ancient and modern Tai scripts can only be explained by inadequacies and gaps in the ancient Khmer script, in particular the pre-Angkorian Khmer script.
 The Sukhothai script is first attested on the Ram Khamhaeng stele, which is dated between 1283 and 1290, but it is the result of the modification of an unattested pre-existing script, based on the Khmer script.
 Ferlus theorizes that the pre-existing script may have developed during the pre-Angkorian period (7th–8th centuries), which would be about four centuries earlier than current certainties.
-However, another possibility is that a pre-Angkorian version of Khmer script may have lasted for some time on the outskirts of Khmer civilization.
-This first Tai script must have had the same shortcomings as the Khmer script, but the Tai introduced innovations such as the adaptation or modification of letters to create new letters for sounds that were unrepresented by the Khmer script.
+However, another possibility is that a pre-Angkorian version of the Khmer script may have lasted for some time on the outskirts of Khmer civilization.
+In turn, this script would be used by the Tais, and changed to fit the language and its phonetics.
 According to Thai tradition the Sukhothai script was created in 1283 by King Ramkhamhaeng the Great (พ่อขุนรามคำแหงมหาราช).

 Ferlus divides the Tai scripts of Khmer origin into two groups: the central scripts, consisting of ancient (Sukhothai, Fakkham) and modern (Thai, Lao) scripts, and the peripheral scripts of the Tai of Vietnam (Tai Dam, Tai Don, Tai Daeng, Tai Yo and Lai Pao script).
 Ferlus suggest that the Tai peoples all adopted the same first model of writing borrowed from the Khmers, by simple contact during exchanges, without proper learning.
-Subsequently, the Tai migrated and occupied a large part of Southeast Asia.
+Subsequently, the Tai migrated soon migrated throughout large parts of Southeast Asia.
 The Tai that headed south (becoming known as the Thais or Siamese), slipped within the borders of the Angkorian domain, where they founded the Sukhothai Kingdom.
-The primitive Tai script was Khmerized during this new contact with the Khmers, resulting in the Sukhothai script.
+The primitive Tai script would, in turn, take on more proper aspects of standardized Khmer, resulting in the Sukhothai script.
 Features like alphabetical order and numerals were borrowed from the Khmer script.
 Certain vowel symbols changed value so that there is no reading contradiction between the Thai and Khmer languages.
 The peripheral scripts still retain many characteristics of the primitive script, such as pre-Angkorian sound values of certain letters, a lack of alphabetical order and a lack of numerals.
 According to Anthony Diller, the innovations found in the Sukhothai script as compared to the Khmer script, indicate that the script was a planned and unified system.